A Surprising Change to the 2020 Top-Selling Christmas Week Charts

 Image Credit: Activision

 Carried over from the hotly contested music charts during the holidays, having the top-selling game the week of Christmas is a fun trophy of sorts.
 This year’s charts, obtained by gameindustry.biz, is quite surprising for many critics and industry insiders.
 In the last 15 years, two game series have dominated the charts.
-Firstly, Activision/Blizzard’s Call of Duty games is usually the top-selling game this time of year.
+Firstly, based on history, Activision/Blizzard’s Call of Duty games is usually the top-selling game this time of year.
 Secondly, if it isn’t Call of Duty, then it’s usually FIFA.
 This year, both games sit on the top 10, but not at the top.

 If you could place a bet a few months ago, then you’d likely say Cyberpunk 2077 would take the top spot.
 We know now that the game’s controversy isn’t keeping it from selling, but it is keeping it from the top spot on the charts.
 The game at the 2020 top-selling Christmas week charts is actually Assassin’s Creed: Valhalla.
 It’s a big win for Ubisoft after games like Watch Dogs: Legion disappointed and Immortals: Fenyx Rising seemed to fly under the radar.